Team-Eeveesauce/tohru/README.md

 Finally, run the bot by typing `python3 tohru.py`.
 If that doesn't work, try `python tohru.py`.
 And if *THAT* doesn't work, then you found a new bug!
 Report it please!!

-## Installation (Kanna)
-You'll still need Python 3 on your machine, and you should probably use the same version as you used for Tohru.

-You can skip most of the pip packages, but you'll still need dotenv, so just run this: `pip3 install python-dotenv`

-All you have to do now is copy `.env.template` to `.env` and open it in your text editor.
-You should instantly know what must be done.

-At last, you can run the service by typing `python3 kanna.py` in your terminal.
-If Windows says Python isn't installed, try `python kanna.py` instead.

 ## Kanna
 Kanna is Tohru's Windows-based friend who does stuff that Tohru can't do, since Tohru is designed to run on Linux and not Windows.
 So, unless you run Tohru on a Linux system and also have a Windows system that you wanna use the same features as Kanna supports... it might not be entirely useful.

+## Installation (Kanna)
+You'll still need Python 3 on your machine, and you should probably use the same version as you used for Tohru.

+You can skip most of the pip packages, but you'll still need dotenv and the toast notification handler, so just run this: `pip3 install python-dotenv win11toast`

+All you have to do now is copy `.env.template` to `.env` and reconfigure, or copy the one from when you were setting up Tohru.

+At last, you can run the service by typing `python3 kanna.py` or `python kanna.py` in your terminal, or by double-clicking on it.

 ## FAQ
 **Q.** Why is it named Tohru?